Keeping African American skin healthy and radiant year-round

 If you are going to undergo a new procedure, such as hyfercation of dark spots on your face, don’t hesitate to ask for a “test spot”.
 This is a safe way to see how your skin will react to the procedure.
 If you hyperpigment at the test location, it is a sure sign to be cautious moving forward.

 African American hair can be predisposed to a variety of conditions.
 Many patients complain of dry, brittle hair, as well as breakage, and early hair loss.
 It is important to adopt proper hygiene regimens to ensure you are not stripping hair of its natural oils.
 Dermatologists are trained to identify sources of hair loss including styling techniques that may be causing unnecessary trauma to the hair follicle, fungal infections, or even stress!
 We also have a variety of prescription hair and scalp products designed to minimize inflammation, flakiness, and even help halt hair loss in its tracks.

 Finding the proper Dermatologist takes some research.
 Seek out “board-certified” Dermatologists; these physicians have undergone a minimum of three years of dedicated residency training in diagnosing and treating conditions of the hair, skin, and nails.
 Also, find a Dermatologist that has experience treating African American skin.
 Skin that is highly pigmented caries a unique set of needs and precautions, never be afraid to ask if a provider has experience treating your skin type.

 If you have any questions, or would like to set up an appointment, please contact us at Goodman Dermatology (770) 754-0787 or request one of our schedulers contact you.
-Goodman Dermatology has offices in Roswell, GA and Woodstock, GA for our patients convenience.
+Goodman Dermatology has offices in Roswell, GA, Woodstock, GA, Marietta, GA and Dawsonville, GA for our patients convenience.
 Our physician’s are experienced in treating a multitude of ethnic skin types and would love to address your skin’s unique needs.